-In its submittal of the amendment to this provision, the WVDEP stated that the amendment further defines the definition, and the information was taken from CSR 38-2.
+In its submittal of the amendment to this provision, the WVDEP stated that the amendment further defines the definition, and the information was taken from CSR 38-2, the State's Surface Mining Reclamation Regulations.
+We find that this new definition is substantively identical to the Federal definition of "community or institutional building" at 30 CFR 761.5 and can be approved.